 You may have been taught certain values, like being a winner, not being a loser, always remaining rational, having more to be more.
 And you became these values.
-But then something began to shift, and these values don't feel entirely OK any longer.
+Then something began to shift, and these values don't feel entirely OK any longer.
 This may make you feel confused, perhaps a bit guilty at times.
 You may even feel more grateful or indebted to others for their help in your achievements than stubbornly proud of being a self-made person.
-These are not easy times for you.